-Understanding Depression For Better Management
+Understanding Depression Symptoms For Better Management

 Similar to anxiety, continued efforts are being made to remove the stigma around depression; normalizing and validating a very common mental health battle.
 Gaining an understanding on what depression is, how it can manifest and its impact(s), as well as tools to reduce and manage depression makes a big impact on removing the stigma, normalizing the battle and leaving you feeling empowered to take control of depression.